 The M4A file format isn’t exactly a household name, coming in far behind the vastly more popular MP3.
 However, that doesn’t mean it’s irrelevant.
 Apple’s iTunes store — a dominant force in digital music distribution — offers DRM-free music as M4A files alongside AAC, and so it’s not impossible that you’ll one day find yourself with a M4A track that you’ll want to play somewhere other than iTunes.

 Follow these steps to convert your purchased M4A iTunes tracks to MP3s for universal use.

 Step 1: Select your M4A file

 There are a number of cloud conversion sites, but our favorite for this particular task is Cloud Convert.
 Head to its homepage and click the gray Select Files button, and then select the desired M4A file you wish to convert.
 Clicking the Select Files button directly will open up a File Explorer view of your system, from which you can select your file.
 If you click the down button, you can select from a number of other sources, such as DropBox, Google Drive, OneDrive, Box, or a URL.

 Step 2: Customize your output settings

-Scroll through and select the mp3 option from the list of audio formats.
-Unless specified, Cloud Convert will automatically convert your file into an MP3 at a bit rate of 250kbps.
-However, much like iTunes, you can click the wrench icon beneath the drop-down menu to adjust the file’s output settings.
-From there, you can change the number of active channels, the sampling frequency, and more.
-Once your satisfied with your settings, click the blue Okay button in the bottom-right corner.
+You can click the wrench icon next to the drop-down menu to adjust the file’s output settings.
+From there, you can change the number of audio channels, the sampling frequency, and more.
+Once you’re satisfied with your settings, click the blue Okay button in the bottom-right corner.

 Click the red Start Conversion button on the right-hand side.
-When the conversion process finishes —which should take roughly 10 seconds with most files — click the green Download button, and select a save location.
+When the conversion process finishes — it should take about 10 seconds with most files — your file will be available for download.